camunda/camunda/spring-boot-starter-camunda-sdk/README.md

 ### Auto-completing jobs

 By default, the `autoComplete` attribute is set to `true` for any job worker.

-**Note that the described default behavior of auto-completion was introduced with 8.1 and was different before, see https://github.com/camunda-community-hub/spring-zeebe/issues/239 for details.**

 In this case, the Spring integration will take care about job completion for you: